AFSC 14NX - Intelligence Officer

 Education.
 For entry into this specialty, an undergraduate academic specialization or degree is desirable in physical, earth, computer, social, or information sciences; engineering; mathematics; or foreign area studies.

 Training.
-For award of AFSC 14N3, completion of the Intelligence Officer Course is mandatory.
+For the award of AFSC 14N3, completion of the Intelligence Officer Course is mandatory.